-A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, that the Resolution be ADOPTED.
+made by Commissioner Hardin. Α motion was seconded Vice bv Mayor Burrie, that the Resolution be ADOPTED.
 The motion carried by the following vote:

-AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF BEACH.
-FLORIDA.
-APPROVING POMPANO AND AUTHORIZING THE PROPER CITY OFFICIALS EXECUTE TO A FOURTH THE AMENDMENT TO AGREEMENT FOR POLICE SERVICES BETWEEN THE CITY OF POMPANO BEACH AND THE SHERIFF OF BROWARD COUNTY, FLORIDA; PROVIDING FOR SEVERABILITY; PROVIDING AN EFFECTIVE DATE.
+P.H.
+2019-08: (PUBLIC HEARING 1ST READING) 30.
+19-31 ORDINANCE OF THE CITY COMMISSION OF AN THE CITY OF APPROVING POMPANO BEACH.
+FLORIDA, AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE Α AMENDMENT TO THE AGREEMENT FOR POLICE

+BETWEEN THE CITY OF POMPANO BEACH AND THE SHERIFF OF BROWARD COUNTY, FLORIDA; PROVIDING FOR SEVERABILITY: PROVIDING AN EFFECTIVE DATE.

 (Fiscal Impact: \$1,504,870)

-Greg Harrison, City Manager, presented the item and stated it will cover what they discussed at length during the budget process with regard to the seven school resource officers and the five community service aids that Detailed Minutes - Final will be added to Broward Sheriff Office (BSO) contract.
+Greg Harrison, City Manager, presented the item and stated it will cover what they discussed at length during the budget process with regard to the seven school resource officers and the five community service aids that will be added to Broward Sheriff Office (BSO) contract.
 He said they need to go through the process tonight, and he requested that the Commission consider first and second reading on the item.
 Thereafter, he will allow Chief Hale to explain why they need to have both readings at this meeting.